yue/yue/docs/guides/faq.md

 ### Will Yue support XAML/QML?

 No, Yue will always be a widgets library, there is no plan to implement high level languages like XAML/QML in Yue.
-The goal of Yue is to provide a low-level library that can be used to easily implement things like Rect Native and XAML/QML.
+The goal of Yue is to provide a low-level library that can be used to easily implement things like React Native and XAML/QML.

 However Yue will support creating widgets from simple XML descriptions, since it is essential for writing a visual GUI builder.